How to Update the PHP Version

 The unique thing about PHP is that it is a server-side language.
 This means that when we talk about PHP versions and updating a website to a new version, you have to consider the hosting server.

 Similar to the WordPress core and plugins, there are new versions/updates of PHP released every few months (see chart below).

 Each version of PHP is fully supported for 2 years, which means during that time, any bugs and security issues are fixed and patched.
 After 3 years from the release of that version, there is no longer any security support for that version.

 After December 31, 2018, PHP 5.6 will no longer receive security or support, which means the code will no longer be secure.
 Starting with WordPress 5.2, any sites on PHP versions below 5.6 will not be able to update to the latest WordPress core.

 Unfortunately, the majority of WordPress sites are using PHP 5.6 or a lower/outdated version.

-PHP 7.3 was released in 2018 and will receive active support until the end of 2020 and security support until 2021.
-It’s recommended to upgrade to your WordPress site to PHP 7.3 as soon as possible.
+PHP 7.3 was released in 2018 and will receive security support until 2021.
+It’s recommended to upgrade to your WordPress site to PHP 7.3 or 7.4 as soon as possible.
+As of 2021, most sites are transitioning now to 7.4.

 3 Critical Reasons to Update to a Supported PHP